jmagar/piper/INSTALL.md

 ## Environment Setup

-Zola is configured using environment variables.
+Piper is configured using environment variables.
 For Docker deployment, these are typically set in an `.env` file in the project root, which `docker-compose.yml` will use.

 1. Copy the [`.env.example`](.env.example:1) file to `.env`:
     ```bash